Uncertainty Quantification for Regression: A Unified Framework based on kernel scores

-We propose a new framework for uncertainty quantification in supervised regression, based on strictly proper scoring rules and kernel scores.
-This framework generalizes recent advances from the classification setting, encompassing widely used uncertainty measures while also enabling the systematic construction of new ones.
-Our analysis highlights how specific properties of kernel scores directly translate into distinct characteristics of the induced uncertainty measures, offering practical guidance for their selection and adjustment.
-Beyond the theoretical results, our numerical experiments demonstrate the versatility of the proposed measures, illustrating both their robustness and their adaptiveness to task-specific requirements.
+We propose a general framework for uncertainty quantification in regression, based on strictly proper kernel scores, which encompasses different uncertainty measures in a single principled construction.
+In particular, it turns the design of uncertainty measures into the selection of an underlying kernel $k$, providing a systematic way for domain or task-specific constructions.
+Our analysis shows how structural properties of kernels, such as strictly properness or boundedness, directly translate into distinct characteristics of the induced uncertainty measures, allowing practitioners to design measures aligned with specific requirements.
+Beyond theoretical contributions, our empirical results demonstrate the validity of the proposed measures, yielding consistently strong performance across diverse data modalities, uncertainty representations, and benchmark tasks.